Frank Hartley (pharmacist): Career

 He initially taught at the School of Pharmacy whilst working for a PhD which he obtained in 1941.
 He then became chief chemist of the British laboratories of Organon, a company involved with steroids.
 From 1943 he was involved with maximizing penicillin production and also research.
 In 1946 he became director of research and scientific services at British Drug Houses (later merged with Merck KGaA) involving vitamin B12 and contraceptive steroids.
 In 1974 he became vice-chairman of the Medicines Commission and also served on various other committees.

 In 1962 he became Dean of the School of Pharmacy, which had then become a school of the University of London.
 In 1965 he became President of the Royal Institute of Chemistry.
 He also took an active role in university affairs becoming Deputy Vice-Chancellor in 1973, and Vice-Chancellor in 1976.
 He was the first pharmacist to be an honorary member of the Royal Society of Physicians in 1979 and Royal College of Surgeons in 1980.

 Personal life

 On 22 December 1937 he married Lydia May England (1909/10–1996), daughter of Mark England, a carpenter, of Hadleigh, Essex.
-They had two sons; Peter became a canon of the Church of England and his son Frank Robinson Hartley was Vice-Chancellor of Cranfield University from 1989-2006.
+They had two sons; Peter became a canon of the Church of England and his son Frank Robinson Hartley was Vice-Chancellor of Cranfield University from 1989 to 2006.

 He was appointed CBE in 1970 and was knighted for services to pharmacy in 1977.
 He died at Easenhall, near Rugby, Warwickshire.